Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Abstract

 \section{Abstract}

-{The details of multiple charge transfer within or among molecules (including the accompanying molecular structure evolution and energy distribution) are typically not accessible on a single molecule level in experiments targeting complex condensed chemical or biological systems.
-In order to gather such detailed insight, small prototype systems that cover the essence of such processes need to be identified and investigated.
-Here, we employ a small system consisting of a combination of covalent and van der Waals bonds for our studies, namely N$_2$Ar dimers.
-We use synchrotron radiation to site-selectively enable the charge transfer processes and perform a coincidence measurement of the resulting electrons and ions.
-In combination with {\it ab initio} calculations, this approach enables a step-by-step tracking of the charge transfer and fragmentation dynamics.
-We find that ultrafast structural evolution of the dimer can trigger a second CT, thereby opening complex reaction pathways, in which electrons transfer back and forth between Ar and N$_2$, and nonadiabatic transitions occur twice through conical intersections.
-These results demonstrate that multiple CT-induced transitions, particularly in such a simple dimer system, provide benchmark insights into the mechanisms of nonadiabatic reactions in complex natural systems.}
+{Ultrafast charge transfer (CT) processes redistribute electronic charge within and between molecular units and play a central role in many physical, chemical, and biological phenomena.
+However, the microscopic pathways of multiple CT events, including the coupled structural evolution and energy redistribution, are challenging to disentangle experimentally in complex systems.
+To obtain controlled insight into such dynamics, well-defined properties are required.
+Here, we investigate the N$_2$Ar dimer, which combines a covalent bond with a weak van der Waals interaction, using site-selective synchrotron photoionization and coincident detection of electrons and ions.
+Combined with {\it ab initio} calculations, this approach enables step-by-step tracking of ultrafast CT and fragmentation dynamics.
+We find that the dimer's structural evolution triggers a second CT event, opening complex reaction pathways in which electrons are transferred back and forth between Ar and N$_2$, through two nonadiabatic transitions involving conical intersections.
+These results demonstrate that sequential multiple CT-induced transitions, even in a simple dimer, provide controlled insight into nonadiabatic reaction mechanisms relevant to complex systems.}